SalomePlatform/adao/doc/en/tutorials_in_python.rst

 This section presents some examples on using the ADAO module in Python.
-The first one shows how to build a very simple data assimilation case defining explicitly all the required input data through the textual user interface (TUI).
+The first one shows how to build a very simple data assimilation case defining explicitly all the required input data through the textual user interface (TUI) described in :ref:`section_tui`.
 The second one shows, on the same case, how to define input data using external sources through scripts.
 We describe here always Python scripts because they can be directly inserted in script definitions of Python interface, but external files can use other languages.

 These examples are intentionally described in the same way than for the :ref:`section_tutorials_in_salome` because they are similar to the ones that